AlirezaShamsoshoara/RL-from-zero/Qlearning/README.md

 - If `WANDB_API_KEY` is set, training will use it automatically; otherwise existing auth behavior is unchanged.
 - Only discrete observation and action spaces are supported.
 - You can edit hyperparameters in `Qlearning/configs/frozenlake.yaml`.
+- On headless setups (e.g., WSL without a display), set `render_mode: ansi` in the config and skip `--render True` to print the demo frames to the terminal.

 # References, useful links, and Papers: